Yj-Xiong/TdSENet/README.md

 # Toward Robust Speech Enhancement in Multilingual Environment (Submitted to ICASSP 2026)

+Official PyTorch implementation of the paper.
+Audio samples are from THCHS+DNS dataset (mixed with THCHS-30 dataset and DNS-Challenge dataset).
+All wav files are resampled to 16kHz in our experiments.

 ### Yujie Xiong and Zhihua Huang
-Official PyTorch implementation of the proposed Td-SENet by Xiong et al. Audio samples are from THCHS+DNS dataset (mixed with THCHS-30 dataset and DNS-Challenge dataset).
-All wav files are resampled to 16kHz in our experiments.

 ## Pre-requisites
 1. Python >= 3.9.
 2. Clone this repository.